zhyhan/AlignCLIP/response.md

 # Reviewer 1

+We sincerely appreciate your invaluable insights for the contributions comparison to CLIP Surgery.
+We have conducted additional experiments and discussions put the results in the revised PDF.
+If there are any further areas of our research that need clarification, or if there are additional queries your might have, we are more than willing to provide further explanations.

 **W1: Limited novelty: Although it achieves SOTA results, I have some concerns regarding the technical contribution of the work.
 Specifically, I find it as a combination of existing techniques. a) ... b) ....**

 **Reply:** Thank you for the essential comments.
 These comments can significantly improve the quality of this paper and make it more logical and self-contained.
 First of all, we thank you for appreciating our work.